shantanugoel/clearfeed-for-x/docs/ARCHITECTURE.md

 The extension will consist of the following key components built using Manifest V3 standards:

 1.  **Content Script (`content-script.ts`):**
-    *   Runs in the context of `x.com`/`twitter.com` pages.
+    *   Runs in the context of `x.com` pages.
-    *   Responsible for identifying tweet/post elements in the DOM.
+    *   Responsible for identifying post/tweet elements in the DOM.
-    *   Scans the text content of tweets.
+    *   Scans the text content of posts.
     *   Communicates with the Background Service Worker to fetch rules and request actions (replace/hide/analyze).
     *   Performs DOM manipulation to replace text or hide elements based on instructions from the background script.
     *   Injects UI elements for manual data submission if configured.